FFunWay/A-Resource-Management-Model-for-Low-Carbon-Pavement-Construction/README.md

 ## 4. Conclusion

 This study develops an optimization-based resource allocation model for low-carbon sidewalk pavement design under carbon emission uncertainty.
 By integrating stochastic emission coefficients with deterministic engineering and budget constraints, the model identifies a feasible pavement configuration that minimizes expected construction-stage carbon emissions.

-The results demonstrate that design-stage optimization provides clearer and more effective guidance for carbon reduction than post-construction carbon audits.In particular, material allocation decisions and binding engineering constraints play a decisive role in shaping achievable emission outcomes.
+The results demonstrate that design-stage optimization provides clearer and more effective guidance for carbon reduction than post-construction carbon audits.
+In particular, material allocation decisions and binding engineering constraints play a decisive role in shaping achievable emission outcomes.

-From a methodological perspective, combining a scenario-based expected value formulation with Monte Carlo analysis offers a practical way to address uncertainty while maintaining model simplicity and interpretability.
-This approach is well suited for engineering decision-support problems where uncertainty affects parameters rather than decision feasibility.
+From a methodological perspective, combining a scenario-based expected value formulation with Monte Carlo analysis provides a practical and transparent way to address parameter uncertainty while maintaining model simplicity and interpretability.
+This approach is especially suitable for engineering decision-support problems where uncertainty affects model parameters rather than decision feasibility.

 <table style="width: 100%;">
   <tr>